 Procedures

 EHS will develop, maintain, and implement guidelines and procedures designed to assist University faculty, staff, and students in the safe conduct of activities on all of the University’s properties, in cooperation with other departments and units of the University.
-EHS will adopt and deploy guidance and best practices from South Dakota’s Office of Risk Management and Department of Environment and Natural Resources, and from the United States’ Environmental Protection Agency, Occupational Safety and Health Administration, Nuclear Regulatory Commission, and other applicable safety standards from federal, state, and local authorities and entities.
+EHS will adopt and deploy guidance and best practices as applicable from South Dakota’s Office of Risk Management and Department of Environment and Natural Resources, and from the United States’ Environmental Protection Agency, Occupational Safety and Health Administration, Nuclear Regulatory Commission, and other applicable safety standards from federal, state, and local authorities and entities.
 These guidelines and procedures shall include, but are not limited to, the following:

 Promulgating enforceable safety standards involving: